Anwonu/RA-achievement-list/README.md

 Also, if you close the initial window dirently, all windows will close together; then, the next time you open it, all achievement windows will reopen as well.

 Refresh timer is set to 30 seconds.
-I understand making it shorter would look better with very low delay, but calling the API once per second just to check if there are new achievements unlocked is also incredibly wasteful.
+I'm a bit reluctant to let this be editable.
+People like to see changes as close to real time as possible, but pulling requests too often for

 ## Known issues
 - This is meant to be used for 1 user only; if you open an achievement list and change the username/ULID, the program will start to update for that new user while keeping the old user's list.
 I don't have any plans to change that.